dOrgTech/DAOstack-collab/README.md

 DAOstack is an open platform for decentralized governance.
 To learn more, visit [DAOstack.io](https://daostack.io).

 ### About Genesis
-Genesis is a grant giving DAO the DAOstack ecosystem.
+Genesis is a grant giving DAO for the DAOstack ecosystem.
 See it in action on the [web app](https://alchemy.daostack.io/dao/0x294f999356ed03347c7a23bcbcf8d33fa41dc830).

 ### About Us - dOrg
 dOrg is a coalition of web3 freelancers and dev shops.
 We serve the DAOstack ecosystem as development catalysts.
 Learn more at [dOrg.tech](https://dOrg.tech).